Can Dogs Be Trained to Stop Stealing?

 Different dogs display aggression differently; some may simply warn with a growl while others may snap or bite.
 Additionally, aggression can escalate over time and this behaviour requires early management before it becomes a serious problem.

-For more information on "Possession Aggression", "Food Aggression" or "Resource Guarding", please see the blog "Possession Aggression".
+For more information on "Possession Aggression", "Food Aggression" or "Resource Guarding", please see the blog Canine "Possession Aggression" and its treatment

 Do you need further advice?